 I saw some massive bird nests on this building near the clock.
 I think they were vulture nests.
 I also saw vultures that were standing and sleeping here at night – was a strange sight.

 Cidade Velha is not the name of a place or a church but it means the old town.
 Faro’s old town is lovely in every way and what’s even special is that it is small and not busy.

-Cidade Velha is the historical center, Centro Historico with well preserved 18th century architecture.
+Cidade Velha is the historical center, Centro Historico with well-preserved 18th-century architecture.
 Walking around here in the evening was one of the best things to do in Faro.
 Don’t do this during the afternoon unless you don’t have any other time because it gets hot.

-Take our some time in the evening before or right after the sunset to walk around in Cidade Velha to enjoy it with pretty lights.
 The evening breeze makes it a pleasant experience and you can also find a restaurant with outdoor seating.
 Check out my restaurant recommendations at the bottom of this post.